mscolnick/bauplan-examples/06-near-real-time/README.md

 ## Overview

 This example shows how to:
-1. Create analytics tables in Bauplan using the "public.ecommerce" dataset (from [Kaggle's E-commerce Behavior Data](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store/data))
+1. Create analytics tables in bauplan using the "public.ecommerce" dataset (from [Kaggle's E-commerce Behavior Data](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store/data)).
-2. Simulate streaming data by appending rows to core tables and rebuilding downstream tables using Prefect for orchestration
+2. Simulate streaming data by appending rows to core tables and rebuilding downstream tables using Prefect for orchestration.
-3. Implement data branching strategies based on the [Write-Audit-Publish pattern](https://github.com/BauplanLabs/wap_with_bauplan_and_prefect/tree/main) to isolate ingestion from pipeline artifacts
+3. Implement data branching strategies to isolate ingestion from pipeline artifacts ([Write-Audit-Publish pattern](https://github.com/BauplanLabs/wap_with_bauplan_and_prefect/tree/main)).
-4. Visualize live results through a Streamlit dashboard reflecting the latest data from the main branch
+4. Visualize live results through a Streamlit dashboard reflecting the latest data from the main branch.

 The project demonstrates near real-time processing, SQL/Python transformations, branch-based development, and live metric visualization.